Measurement of the inclusive $t\bar{t}$ production cross section in the lepton+jets channel in $pp$ collisions at $\sqrt{s}$= 7 TeV with the ATLAS detector using support vector machines: Object definitions

 \textbf{Jets}

 Jets are reconstructed from topological clusters~\cite{PERF-2014-07} formed from energy deposits in the calorimeters using the anti-$k_{t}$ algorithm~\cite{Cacciari:2008gp, Fastjet} with a radius parameter of 0.4.
 Clusters are calibrated using the local cluster weighting (LCW), which differentiates between the energy deposits arising from electromagnetic and hadronic showers~\cite{PERF-2012-01}.
 The jet reconstruction is done at the electromagnetic scale and then a scale factor is applied in order to obtain the jet energy at the hadronic scale.
 The jet energy scale (JES) corrections account for the calorimeter response to the true jet energy by using \textquotedblleft truth jets\textquotedblright\ from simulation.
-The \textquotedblleft truth jets\textquotedblright\ are formed through the application of the anti-$k_{t}$ algorithm to stable particles, with the exception of final-state muons and neutrinos.
+The truth jets are formed through the application of the anti-$k_{t}$ algorithm to stable particles, with the exception of final-state muons and neutrinos.
 Jet calibration includes both the LCW and JES calibrations.
 In addition, the jets are corrected for distortions due to multiple $pp$ collisions per bunch crossing (pileup) using a method which estimates the pileup activity on an event-by-event basis, as well as the sensitivity of a given jet to pileup.
 With this method~\cite{PERF-2012-01}, a contribution to the jet transverse momentum equal to the product of the jet area in the $\eta$--$\phi$ plane and the average transverse energy density in a given event is subtracted.
 The effects of additional collisions in either the same bunch crossing or those adjacent in time are taken into account using corrections which depend on the average number of interactions per bunch crossing and the number of primary vertices.
+To avoid double counting of jets and electrons (which are reconstructed by independent algorithms), jets within $\Delta R=0.2$ of a reconstructed electron are removed.
 For this analysis, only jets in the central region of the detector, $\vert \eta \vert< 2.5$, and with transverse momentum $p_{\mathrm{T}} >25$~\GeV\ are considered.
-All jets, including those that do not pass the analysis selection requirements, are used in the procedure to remove overlaps with leptons.

 \textbf{Identification of {\textit{b}}-jets}

 The identification of \textquotedblleft $b$-jets\textquotedblright\ (jets arising from the decay of $B$-hadrons) is performed with the MV1 algorithm~\cite{PERF-2012-04}, which combines the outputs of three different tagging algorithms into a multivariate discriminant.
 Jets are defined to be \textquotedblleft $b$-tagged\textquotedblright\ if the MV1 discriminant value is larger than a threshold (operating point) corresponding to 70\% efficiency to identify $b$-quark jets in simulated \ttbar events.
 Approximately 20\% of jets originating from charm quarks are identified as $b$-jets, while light-flavor jets are mistagged as $b$-jets at the 1\% level.